Amulet-Team/Amulet-Core/README.md

 1. Clone the project using `git clone https://github.com/Amulet-Team/Amulet-Map-Editor`
 2. Change the working directory to be the directory created when cloning (Ex: `cd Amulet-Map-Editor`)
 3. Set up a python virtual environment (run the following commands in the Terminal app)
-   1. To create the virtual environment: `python3 -m venv ENV`
+   1. To create the virtual environment: `python3.7 -m venv ENV`
+      - Depending on how you installed python 3.7, this might instead be: `py -3.7 -m venv ENV`
    2. To activate the environment: `source /ENV/bin/activate`
 4. Install the requirements using `pip install -r requirements.txt`
 5. To format your files automatically before committing changes, use `pre-commit install`